rtCamp/Frappe-Manager/docs/faq.md

 fm ssl add mybench/example.com
 ```

 The default HTTP-01 challenge needs the domain's A record pointing at this server and port 80 reachable from the internet.
 If you cannot open port 80, use `--challenge dns01` with saved provider credentials.
-For a local bench that needs no public DNS at all, `--dev` issues from fm's own CA.
+For a local bench that needs no public DNS at all, `--dev` issues from fm's own CA. Already hold a certificate from your own issuer?
+Import it with `--custom --cert PATH --key PATH` instead of issuing one.

 Renewal is not automatic: run `fm ssl renew all` from a daily cron.
+A certificate imported with `--custom` is the one exception; fm never rotates it, re-import a fresh one instead.
 The [SSL guide](guides/ssl.md) has step-by-step instructions for all of it.

 ### `fm info` says a site is `missing` or `unmanaged`.
 What do they mean?